Chart Color Schemes

 Residential dwelling approval activity has been practically non-existent in Wagaman

-Wagaman has seen one residential development approval in the past five years.
+Wagaman has seen only 1 residential development approval in the past five years.
 This indicates a mature, established suburb where available land for new construction is limited.
-For buyers, this scarcity of new housing stock typically supports property values and means competition may primarily be among existing homes.
+For buyers, this scarcity of new housing stock typically supports property values and means competition may be primarily among existing homes.

 Compared to Greater Darwin, Wagaman records markedly lower building activity.
 This scarcity of new dwellings typically strengthens demand and prices for existing properties.
 This activity is also below average nationally, reflecting the area's maturity and pointing to possible planning constraints.